swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 > #### Avoid confusing variable names and text
 >
 > Sometimes you may want to add something to the end of a variable's value.
-> For example, you might add "backup" to the end of your filenames:
+> For example, you might add "backup" to the end of your files' names:
 >
 > ~~~
 > for filename in *.dat